arXiv/discussion/pdf-cdn.md

 current version.
 In discussing this Nov.
 2 2022 Charles F. suggested we relax the redundancy goal.

-1. PDFs in GS arranged with the keys in a way that allows them to be served as a web site with the expected URL paths.
-Redundent files would be stored if the same content needed to be served ex
+The mappings look like:

+    Served URL                                GS URL
     https//arxiv.org/pdfs/1111.22222.pdf   -> gs://pdf-bucket/pdf/1111.22222.pdf
     https//arxiv.org/pdfs/1111.22222v1.pdf -> gs://pdf-bucket/pdf/1111.22222v1.pdf
     https//arxiv.org/pdfs/1111.22222v2.pdf -> gs://pdf-bucket/pdf/1111.22222v2.pdf

+And in the case of v2 being the most recent version, 1111.22222.pdf would be the same content as 1111.22222v2.pdf

+1. PDFs in GS arranged with the keys in a way that allows them to be served as a web site with the expected URL paths.
+Redundent files would be stored if the same content needed to be served from different paths.
 1. The bucket these are in is set as "serve as public website"
 1. A LB and CDN is setup to serve these at some domain name.
+1. A sync service would copy the content to the correct GS bucket locations at announce time.

 I don't see an API that says `put_content_at_CDN_key(key, content)`.
 We can think of a service as that API.
 The service gets a